AishwaryaPS/Anomaly_Detection/README.md

 7] All tests were carried out in Anaconda on a MacOS.
 So there are chances of discrepencies.

 8] Execute the file names IDS.py.
 The other models are called as  a part of this file.
 This file is the culmination point.
+The entire model takes approxiamtely 40 minutes to execute.

 9] There is another file of Misuse Clustering called UnknownAttacksDetection.py which will run on a standalone basis having a classification for attacks not known in the training stage.
 This file needs to be executed seperately.